-Work Placement
+Vocational Placement

-Work Placement forms an essential part of competency based assessment and provides the student with practical job skills and work experience.
+Vocational Placement forms an essential part of competency based assessment and provides the student with practical job skills and work experience.

-An individualised Training Plan will be used to track course progress and Work Placement hours.
-Before a student starts a work placement, the registered training organisation offering the student's course must ensure that a work placement agreement in the approved form is signed by all parties for insurance purposes.
-Forms are available from the Trainer.
+An individualised Training Plan will be used to track course progress and Vocational Placement hours.
+Vocational Placement hours are approved and will not exceed the limit of 240 hours per calendar year.
+Before a student starts a vocational placement, the registered training organisation offering the student's course must ensure that a vocational placement agreement in the approved form is signed by all parties for insurance purposes.
+Forms are available from the Course Co-ordinator.